beeeestumbrella/cv/README.md

 **Student Farm, University of California, Davis** - Davis, CA _(January 2018 - April 2018)_<br>
 - **Position:** Fresh Focus Program Intern<br>
 - **Duties:**
-  - Harvested vegetables and helped farmers with agricultural practices, including transplanting and weeding
+  - Harvested vegetables and helped farmers with agricultural practices, including transplanting and weeding, three times a week
-  - Improved collaboration and communication skills and nurtured a hard-working spirit and sense of responsibility
+  - Coordinated the packing and delivering of packed and washed vegetables to dining commons
 <br><br>

 ## 👩🏻‍🔬 Research Projects at UMICH